 |10 years and over||12 weeks|

-The calculation of redundancy pay is based on the applicable number of weeks multiplied by ordinary time earnings.
-It excludes overtime, penalty rates, disability allowances, shift allowances, special rates, fares and travelling time allowances, bonuses, and any other ancillary payments of a like nature.
+The calculation of redundancy pay is based on the applicable number of weeks' severance multiplied by ordinary time earnings.
+Ordinary time earnings excludes overtime, penalty rates, disability allowances, shift allowances, special rates, fares and travelling time allowances, bonuses, and any other ancillary payments of a like nature.

 If the employee resigns during the notice period, he or she is entitled to the same severance pay they would receive if they had worked until the end of the notice period.
 However, in this circumstance the employee is not entitled to payment in lieu of notice.